How to Design a SaaS Marketing Funnel That Skyrockets Sales

 In the above example, Kommunicate interactively guides users as they customize the chat widget.
 Unlike a comprehensive tour, the app helps customers as they use features, increasing engagement and familiarizing customers with other app features.

 Another element of onboarding is setting expectations about what the product can deliver.
 Your service level agreement (SLA) should clearly state what your software can and cannot do.
-You don’t want to over-promise value you cannot deliver.
-That leads to broken trust and customer churn.
+You don’t want to overpromise value you cannot deliver, as that leads to broken trust and customer churn.

 2. Customer Service